Easy and Simple Two-Ingredient Lip Stain Recipe

 Yes, using natural products is old school.
 And, in my eyes, there is nothing wrong with that, as long as it is healthy.
 You may or may not know, but some of those old-school habits were not necessarily healthy and people did not know any better.
 For example, arsenic was used to make faces look porcelain white in Victorian times.
 But we do know better, about many things, and, in the future, as a result of scientific research, we will know more.

-I think our return to many natural products is occurring because we are learning about which, so called, natural practices are healthy, and which are not.
-If you are interested in healthy living, consider visiting PubMed - it is a website of research, some reliable, some not.
+I think our return to many natural products is occurring because we are learning about which so-called, natural practices are healthy, and which are not.
+If you are interested in healthy living, consider visiting PubMed, which is a website of research, some reliable, some not.
 You will have to discern between research with small sample sizes (not usually reliable) and larger sample sizes.
 In any case, looking further into quantifiable research will not hurt!

 Do you think you will try this recipe?
 It's pretty darn easy!